Earplug: Hearing protection

 NIOSH Mining Safety and Health Research recommends using the roll, pull, and hold method when using memory foam earplugs.
 The process involves the user rolling the earplug into a thin rod, pulling back on the ear, and holding the earplug deep in the ear canal with the finger.
 To get a complete seal, the user must wait about 20 to 30 seconds for the earplug to expand inside the canal.

 Earplugs are most effective when the wearer has been properly trained on use and insertion.
 Employers can provide this training before dispensing earplugs to their employees.
 Training for earplug use includes: insertion, a seal check, depth check, removal, cleaning, and replacement.
 When training on insertion, the objective is for the worker to understand the correct insertion strategy.
 Proper insertion training prevents inadequate insertion, that can result in discomfort or inadequate attenuation, which can result in hearing loss.
 When this step is achieved, then the seal and depth need to be checked.
 The ear plugs all have a desired depth and seal which need to be achieved to provide the designated attenuation for the wearer.
 The worker will also be trained on how to properly remove the earplugs and clean them.
 This allows for multiple uses and reduces the chance of infection.
 To further prevent infection, it is important the worker understands when they will need to replace their earplugs.
 Once the plugs have been worn down from repeated use, they will no longer seal correctly or provide the proper attenuation level, and the device will need to be replaced.

+Noise attenuation can be verified using real-ear attenuation at threshold (REAT) or microphone in the real ear (MIRE) methods.
+The difference in thresholds with and without the hearing protection in place determines the amount of attenuation (REAT).
+Two microphones measure the sound pressure (of test signals, or noise in the workplace during a shift) outside the HPD and inside, and the difference shows the noise attenuation (MIRE).

 Earplugs and other hearing protection devices can be tested to ensure that they fit properly and are successfully limiting sound exposure, which is called fit-testing.
 There are a number of different fit-testing systems, also known as field attenuation estimation systems (FAES).
 These use large headphones or specialized (surrogate) earplugs to transmit the test sounds and measure the attenuation provided by the hearing protector.
-These systems include the NIOSH HPD Well-Fit, as well as the Honeywell Howard Leight VeriPRO and 3MEARFit.
+These systems include the NIOSH HPD Well-Fit, Honeywell Howard Leight VeriPRO, 3MEARFit and many others.

-Hearing protection can also be verified using real-ear methods.
-Real-ear attentuation at threshold (REAT) measurements test how narrowband noises of varying center frequencies are attenuated with and without hearing protection in place.
-The difference in thresholds with and without the hearing protection in place determines the amount of attenuation.

-Earplugs are especially useful to people exposed to excessively noisy devices or environments (80 dB or more).

 Types and use cases

+The diameter of the ear canals can be from 3 to 14 mm.
+They can be round, elliptical, and even slit-like.
+The ear canals may be straight, but more often curved to varying degrees.
+The shape and size of the right and left ear canals for the same worker can vary significantly.
+Installing the earplugs neatly and tightly (without gaps) can be a difficult task.

+Since the fitting of the earplugs greatly affects their noise attenuation, various designs of these personal protective equipment have been developed.